Still Life 2: Development

 There was controversy surrounding the first Still Life in its lack of an ending.
 Still Life ended without revealing the villain, setting up a finalé which, for some time, was not made.
 However, on 6 December 2007, Microïds announced the development of this game, which was released in April 2009.
-Development was started in June 2007 by Gameco Studios.
+Development was started in June 2007 by GameCo.
 The game was also developed for Apple Macintosh computers.

 In June 2008, a teaser video and screenshots were posted online.
 The video explores an abandoned mansion with a woman screaming in the distance.
 The end of the video showed a then-tentative release date of Fall 2008.
-In November 2008 a second trailer was released.
+A second trailer was released in November 2008.

 On August 31, another set of screenshots of the cinematic and in-game views were released.
-The official game series website opened on 19 September, on the same day the release was pushed back from November 2008 to the first quarter of 2009.
-In late October some high resolution images of Vic McPherson and some in-game screen shots were posted.
+The official game series website opened on September 19, the same day the release was pushed back from November 2008 to the first quarter of 2009.
+In late October, several high-resolution images of Vic McPherson and some in-game screenshots were posted.

 On December 8, Microïds and GameCo launched a machinima contest, where fans created their own trailer for Still Life 2, using exclusive supplied material.
-The winner, out of over 120 entries, was announced on January 15, and the winner's and the runners up's trailers were posted on the Still Life website.
+The winner, out of over 120 entries, was announced on January 15, and the winner's and the runners-up's trailers were posted on the Still Life website.
 The winner will also have their name listed in the game credits.

-In February and March 2009 more screenshots, an introduction video, and in game footage of the game were released.
+In February and March 2009, more screenshots, an introduction video, and in-game footage of the game were released.
 The website also features videos of some of the makers of the game speculating on the identity of the killer.

 Release

 A demo version of the game was released.
 This contained sections from early in the game in the killer's house.

-The game was first released as an online download to Germany in early April 2009.
-Further releases to Europe and North America followed.
-Encore is publishing the game in North America, and cdv Software Entertainment is in France.
-In the UK and Benelux it is published by Iceberg Interactive.
+The game was first released in Germany on 30 March 2009, followed by a release in France on 14 May 2009, where CDV Software Entertainment handled distribution.
+Releases for North America and the United Kingdom followed on 11 August 2009 and 19 February 2010, respectively.
+The game was published by Encore Software in North America and by Iceberg Interactive in the United Kingdom.